rokath/trice/docs/Common.md

 - This is a `string` switch.
 It has one parameter.
 Its default value is `none`.
 If you change this value you need to compile the target with the appropriate key.
 - This option is recommended if you deliver firmware to customers and want protect the trice log output.
 This does not work together with the `#define TRICE_STRINGS FULL_RUNTIME` option right now.

-#### subcommand switch '-lf' (logfile)
+#### subcommand switch 'lg' (logfile)
 - This is a `string` switch.
 It has one parameter.
 Its default value is `trice.log`.
 All trice output of the appropriate subcommands is appended per default into the logfile trice additionally to the normal output.
-Change the filename with `-lf myName.txt` or switch logging off with `-lf off`.
+Change the filename with `-lg myName.txt` or switch logging off with `-lg off`.
 See also
 [logfile viewing](#Logfile-viewing).

 #### subcommand switch '-list' (JSON ID list)